Manny-Cott/React-Native-ToDo-List-Mobile-App/README.md

 To get full functionality you can easily create your own firebase realtime database for free and add your credential information in place of it and it will run fine.

+Potential Employers if wanted I can send .apk file personally.
 Any questions feel free to ask!